AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_graphql"
 >title="Extract content using the GraphQL API"
->abstract="In this module you'll learn how you can use Content Fragments and the GraphQL API as a headless content management system."
+>abstract="In this module you learn how you can use Content Fragments and the GraphQL API as a headless content management system."

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_graphql_guide"
 >title="Launch the GraphQL Explorer"
 >abstract="GraphQL provides a query-based API allowing external client applications to query AEM for only the content it needs, using a single API call.
 Follow this module to learn how to run two different types of queries.
-Then you will learn how to retrieve the content from the Content Fragment you created in the previous module.<br><br>Launch this module in a new tab by clicking below."
+Then learn how to retrieve the content from the Content Fragment you created in the previous module.<br><br>Launch this module in a new tab by clicking below."
 >additional-url="https://video.tv.adobe.com/v/328618" text="Extract content intro video"

 >[!CONTEXTUALHELP]